Navigating on Land Using Map and Compass

 Topic Overview

-The Pearson BTEC Level 2 Extended Certificate in Aviation Studies for Air Cadets is a vocational qualification designed to introduce students to the fundamental principles of aviation, aircraft operations, and the aviation industry.
-It covers key areas such as aircraft design, navigation, meteorology, and airmanship, providing a solid foundation for further study or careers in aviation.
-The course is structured to combine theoretical knowledge with practical application, often involving hands-on activities like flight simulation or airfield visits.
+The Pearson BTEC Level 2 Diploma in Aviation Studies for Air Cadets introduces students to the fundamental principles of aviation, including aircraft design, aerodynamics, navigation, and the operational environment of the Royal Air Force (RAF) and civilian aviation.
+This qualification is specifically tailored for Air Cadets, blending theoretical knowledge with practical applications relevant to the UK aviation industry.
+It covers topics such as aircraft structures, propulsion systems, air traffic control, and meteorology, providing a solid foundation for further study or careers in aviation.

 Key Concepts